Co-author: TJ Ryan

 Can you get a home loan with no deposit?

-In Australia, you can get approved for a loan of 100% of the purchase price of a home without a deposit through some lenders if you can meet certain conditions, such as having a guarantor on the loan.
+In Australia, you may be able to get approved for a loan of 100% of the purchase price of a home without a deposit through some lenders if you can meet certain conditions, such as having a guarantor on the loan.
 This is usually determined on a case-by-case basis by the lender.

-Most lenders don’t usually offer no deposit home loans, but they may offer minimum deposit home loans with an LVR of 95% if the borrower has a reliable income source and meets other criteria.
+Most lenders don’t usually offer no deposit home loans, but some may offer minimum deposit home loans with an LVR of 95% if the borrower has a reliable income source and meets other criteria.
 This means the borrower still needs to save a deposit of 5% of the purchase price.
+It’s worth remembering, though, that borrowers with an LVR above 80% may need to pay for Lenders’ Mortgage Insurance (LMI).

 Top interest rates for 95% or higher LVR home loans

-Regardless of the amount of deposit or no deposit, borrowers should remember that there are other upfront costs involved in buying a home, such as stamp duty, legal fees, building inspections and more.
+Regardless of the amount of their deposit or even if no deposit is required, borrowers should remember that there are other upfront costs involved in buying a home, such as stamp duty, legal fees, building inspections and more.

 As for whether a no deposit home loan is a good idea or not, as we explain below, they are usually not a wise financial decision for most types of borrowers.